 Moles tunnel through yards in search of soil dwelling insects and earthworms to eat, leaving lawns potholed and uneven.
 Unfortunately there is no simple, easy way to get rid of moles.
 Home remedies, sonic devices, and castor bean oil have little effect.
 Broadcasting pesticides throughout your lawn to kill soil dwelling insects is sometimes touted as way to reduce mole damage but this is rarely effective and not recommended.
 Trapping is the most reliable method of mole control, but requires careful observation of tunneling activity to determine where to place the trap.

 Mole activity is most noticeable in fall and early spring.
 Areas damaged by moles should be tamped down by foot or flattened with a lawn roller.
 Turf in these areas will often recover on its own.
 If reseeding or sodding is needed, the best time to do so is March through May.
-Learn more about moles from this past Pender Gardener article.

 Use Extension Search to find research based information from Cooperative Extension systems across the U.S.